ChandanSingh374/Lecture2_Asgn5_UserRepo/README.md

-# Lecture1_Asgn1_UserRepo
+# Lecture2_Asgn5_UserRepo

-1. Complete the code in Student class
+1. Complete the code in Math class